AhmedHIbrahim/Knowledge-Tracer/README.md

 # Knowledge-Tracer
-An  3d endless running game developed using Unity, C#
+A 3D endless running game developed using Unity, C#